 Your participation in the affairs of the Company is important to us.
-If you attend the meeting in person, you will have the opportunity to meet and interact with the directors and the senior officers of the Company.
-If you are however unable to attend in person, we encourage you to complete and return the enclosed proxy form or voting instruction form in the envelope provided for this purpose, so that your views can be represented.
-It is possible for you to vote over the internet by following the instructions on the enclosed form, or if you prefer, you may also complete and return the enclosed proxy form or voting instruction form in the envelope provided for this purpose.
-Even if you plan to attend the meeting, you may find it convenient to express your views in advance by voting over the internet or by completing and returning the proxy form or voting instruction form.
+If you attend the meeting via webcast, you will have the opportunity to interact with members of the Board and senior executive officers of the Company.
+We encourage you to complete and return the enclosed proxy form or voting instruction form in the envelope provided for this purpose, so that your views can be represented.
+Even if you plan to attend the meeting, you may find it convenient to vote your shares in advance of the meeting over the internet or by completing and returning the enclosed proxy form or voting instruction form, as applicable.

-Please consult the information on page 5 of the Information Circular to find out how to vote your shares.
+Please consult the information on page 5 of the Information Circular to find out how to attend the meeting online and vote your shares.